Preparing shrimp on the grill is one of the easiest methods of cooking them. From start to finish, this recipe takes about 20 minutes to make!

 I actually almost never use wooden skewers these days - I prefer metal ones.
 Although the issue with those is that they get super hot so you need to handle them with gloves.

-Serving suggestions
+Serving Suggestions

-Storing leftovers
+Storing Leftovers

 You can keep the leftovers in the fridge, in a sealed container, for up to 3 days.
 I like to use them cold in a shrimp salad for my lunch the next day.
-But you can also reheat them gently, in the microwave on 50% power.

-👩🏻🍳 I typically publish a new or an updated recipe once a week.
-Want these recipes in your inbox?
-Subscribe!
+👩🏻🍳 I typically publish a new or updated recipe once a week.
+Want the new recipes in your inbox?
+Subscribe today!
 You can unsubscribe at any time.

-Recipe card
+Recipe Card

-Easy Grilled Shrimp
+Grilled Shrimp Recipe

 - 1 ½ lb. large raw shrimp peeled and deveined